Midtown Urology Associates

 Male infertility is a source of frustration for many couples who are ready to add to their families.
-Dr. Michael Trotter, Andrew Barger, APRN, and the team at Midtown Urology Associates, Dr. Trotter assists men in diagnosing the source of infertility and finding potential solutions.
+Dr. Michael Trotter, Andrew Barger, APRN, and the team at Midtown Urology Associates assist men in diagnosing the source of infertility and finding potential solutions.
 For many couples, merely knowing the cause is a relief, and gives clarity on how to move forward.
-If you live in the Austin, Texas, area and are experiencing trouble conceiving, call or use the online scheduling tool to book a consultation as soon as possible.
+If you live in the Austin, Texas, area and are experiencing trouble conceiving, call the office or use the online scheduling tool to book a consultation as soon as possible.

 Male fertility issues most often center on sperm production.
 Some of the most common problems that occur involve sperm that:

 Some men are born with conditions that adversely affect sperm production.
 Others encounter problems based on lifestyle choices such as smoking, alcohol consumption, and even the use of certain medications.

 Another cause of male infertility include varicoceles, which are swollen veins present in the scrotum that block the drainage of blood.
 Some men experience retrograde ejaculation, where semen travels back into the bladder.
 Even your immune system can mistakenly attack your sperm, leading to infertility.

 Your doctor at Midtown Urology Associates has several diagnostic tools that can help determine the source of infertility.
 The process begins with a thorough physical exam and health history, which helps your doctor determine which screenings are necessary.

 A semen analysis is the next step and provides an overview of the quantity and quality of your sperm.
 Your sample shows your sperm volume, concentration, motility, structure, and count.

 A transrectal ultrasound is another diagnostic tool and uses sound waves to gain an image of your ejaculatory ducts and seminal vesicles to check for blockage.
 A testicular biopsy can also help collect information about your reproductive health.